Kyrobi/Cynagen/Files/Rules.md

 * If you have any knowledge of advantageous bugs, glitches, or exploits, please report them immediately.
 Failure to do so will result in both parties being banned.

 * Using modifications to the game such as x-ray texture packs are also considered cheating.

+* Using aspects of the game in unintended ways are prohibited.
+If you're not sure, ask in our Discord.